When talking about how to review your mutual fund portfolio, some of the frequently asked questions that we receive from you are as follows:

 We use a combination of quantitative metrics (used in our rating) and qualitative and forward-looking factors and sometimes internal debates to arrive at a buy/hold/sell.
 Our methodology is roughly an 80:20 approach – process driven: qualitative.

 Many of you tend to look at a single metric to decide whether your fund is performing well or not.
-And when you use our MF Review tool (our buy/hold/sell tool) and it does not sync with your own call, we get the following 2 frequently asked questions :
+And when you use our review tool and it does not sync with your own call, we get the following 2 frequently asked questions :

 So, here’s the answer: A fund that you have held for long may have delivered great returns for you and may be underperforming in recent years; it may not show up for you.
-Similarly, a debt fund with very high risk may be a hold or sell in our tool and may have still returned for you.
+Similarly, a debt fund with very high risk may be a hold or sell in our tool and may have still returned for you (since no credit event may have hit it until then).
 Conversely, a fund that is just turning around may not show up in your portfolio performance but signal us clearly in our research.
-These may have moved from a sell to a hold.
+These may have moved from a sell to a hold or from a hold to even a buy.

 Suffice to say that we assess the fund’s performance on its own merit and not based on how it performed in your portfolio.
+In other words, our call in on the fund at present, when compared to peers.
 That it may have delivered well for you is a matter of timing and of also being oblivious to risks that haven’t shown up yet in your portfolio.

 For those of you new to our platform, we would like you to know that there are 4 layers of researched products we offer as far as mutual funds (which is just one of our offerings) go:

-- One, Prime Ratings – our in-house MF rating tool.
+• Two, Prime Ratings – our in-house MF rating tool.
 This tells you where your funds stand vis-à-vis their peers.
+As a subscriber, you will also see our Buy/hold/Sell calls on the funds.
+Do note that the Rating is not a call by itself.

-- Two, MF review tool – this tells you whether certain funds are buy or sell or holds, gives you a brief reason and provides alternatives.
+• Three, MF review tool – is one of the components of our Portfolio Review Pro – where you can know our call on funds that you may not hold.
+While our call is also available in Prime Ratings, this tool will give the rationale for our call on each fund.
 We use our Prime Ratings as a base and apply further quantitative and qualitative (portfolio) filters on our Ratings to arrive at this.
 Hence, our MF Ratings and MF Review tool are not the same.

 4 thoughts on “How to review your mutual fund portfolio”